Skip to main content

 Real-world use cases

-Laravel Boost uses Roster internally to understand a project’s installed package configuration and automatically tailor the AI guidelines and skills it generates for agents like GitHub Copilot and Claude.
-It checks questions like “Is this project using Inertia?” and “Is Livewire installed?” to select the appropriate guideline files and provide them to the AI agent.
+Laravel Boost uses roster to understand the installed package layout and automatically tune the guidelines and skills it generates for AI agents (like GitHub Copilot and Claude).
+Based on facts such as “does this project use Inertia?” and “is Livewire installed?”, it selects the appropriate guideline files and supplies them to the AI agent.

 Building a package compatibility checker